 As we have covered many times in our blogs, the problem here lies not with the security hardware but with the users themselves.
 Security Awareness Training is essential in organisations of all sizes, it is the single most cost-effective improvement to an organisation’s cyber-security.
 Yet many organisations see it as a luxury, not a necessity.

 At the time of writing, the average professional firewall costs many thousands of pounds.
 Most organisations will not think twice about shelling out that kind of money for necessary security equipment.
-Using Phishing Tackle to train a click-prone member of staff with routine simulated phishing and security awareness training costs from just £0.25 per month.
+Using Phishing Tackle to train a click-prone member of staff with routine simulated phishing and security awareness training costs just pennies per month.

 It’s time to make a shift and focus on the human element of security, because the scammers already have.